- part-time study-programs for professionals taught in English

 This specialisation is part of a long term plan to introduce similar specialisations in various field of lighting like “light and health”, “daylight”, “Hospitality and retail lighting” etc. We will keep you all posted on further such developments.

 We have also taken this opportunity to further develop and extend the curriculum.
-Starting from September after a successful completion of the Master's programme (taught in English) the students will be offered 120 ECTS Credit points, making this Master’s on par with on-campus Master's programme here in the University of Wismar.
+Starting from September after a successful completion of the Master's program (taught in English) the students will be offered 120 ECTS Credit points, making this Master’s on par with on-campus Master's program here in the University of Wismar.
 If you would like to get more information about curriculum details please contact Mr. Robert Friedrich email@example.com.

-Organisation of the Lighting Design Programme
+Organization of the Lighting Design Program

 The content of the curriculum was devised from the training concept put forth by the European Lighting Designers Association, ELDA (now PLDA).
 After discussions with lighting designers and luminaire manufacturers, the content was extended and completed.
-We were actively encouraged by the professionals to start this part time learning programme in winter semester 2012/13.
+We were actively encouraged by the professionals to start this part time program in winter semester 2012/13.

-Course Schedule of the Semester Programme
+Course Schedule of the Semester Program

 Students with varied International Background

 The University of Wismar has a long tradition in teaching Lighting Design.
 The combination of Lighting Design and Management is unique in professional studies and it will provide you with creative and technical knowledge to manage lighting design projects as well as economic and marketing aspects which are necessary to manage offices professionally.
 The latest course, beginning in September 2017, started with 24 students from 11 different countries around the world.

 Admission Requirement for the Master Programme Lighting Design